Colorado: Twentieth and twenty-first centuries

 Poor labor conditions and discontent among miners resulted in several major clashes between strikers and the Colorado National Guard, including the 1903–1904 Western Federation of Miners Strike and Colorado Coalfield War, the latter of which included the Ludlow massacre that killed a dozen women and children.
 Both the 1913–1914 Coalfield War and the Denver streetcar strike of 1920 resulted in federal troops intervening to end the violence.
-In 1927, the Columbine Mine massacre resulted in six dead strikers following a confrontation with Colorado Rangers.
+In 1927, the 1927-28 Colorado coal strike occurred and was ultimately successful in winning a dollar a day increase in wages.
+During it however the Columbine Mine massacre resulted in six dead strikers following a confrontation with Colorado Rangers.
+In a separate incident in Trinidad the mayor was accused of deputizing members of the KKK against the striking workers.
 More than 5,000 Colorado miners—many immigrants—are estimated to have died in accidents since records were first formally collected following an 1884 accident in Crested Butte that killed 59.

 In 1924, the Ku Klux Klan Colorado Realm achieved dominance in Colorado politics.
 With peak membership levels, the Second Klan levied significant control over both the local and state Democrat and Republican parties, particularly in the governor's office and city governments of Denver, Cañon City, and Durango.
 A particularly strong element of the Klan controlled the Denver Police.
 Cross burnings became semi-regular occurrences in cities such as Florence and Pueblo.
 The Klan targeted African-Americans, Catholics, Eastern European immigrants, and other non-White Protestant groups.
-Efforts by non-Klan lawmen and lawyers including Philip Van Cise lead to a rapid decline in the organization's power, with membership waning significantly by the end of the 1920s.
+Efforts by non-Klan lawmen and lawyers including Philip Van Cise led to a rapid decline in the organization's power, with membership waning significantly by the end of the 1920s.

 Colorado became the first western state to host a major political convention when the Democratic Party met in Denver in 1908.
 By the U.S. census in 1930, the population of Colorado first exceeded one million residents.
 Colorado suffered greatly through the Great Depression and the Dust Bowl of the 1930s, but a major wave of immigration following World War II boosted Colorado's fortune.
 Tourism became a mainstay of the state economy, and high technology became an important economic engine.
 The United States Census Bureau estimated that the population of Colorado exceeded five million in 2009.